 - Subcircuits (used to call another .SUBCKT definition)

 The import process will fail if unsupported circuit elements are encountered anywhere in the netlist file.
-Analysis commands (.AC, .DISTO, .NOISE, etc.) and output commands (.SAVE, .PLOT, .PRINT, .FOUR) contained in a netlist file will be ignored during the import process and excluded from the imported data.
-It follows that XF only supports .MODEL definitions corresponding to currently supported element types.
+Analysis commands (.AC, .DISTO, .NOISE, etc.) and output commands (.SAVE, .PLOT, .PRINT, .FOUR) contained in a netlist file are ignored during the import process and excluded from the imported data.
+It follows that XF supports only .MODEL definitions corresponding to currently supported element types.

 After a netlist file is imported, only valid subcircuit definitions from the netlist may be used as the netlist component definition.
 If the netlist file contains more than one valid subcircuit, the desired subcircuit may be selected from the drop-down menu in the editor.